As an Office 365 subscriber, you regularly get new and improved Office 2016 features. Take a look below to see what's available to you today.

 This feature is available on Windows touch devices and devices that work with digital pens such as Microsoft Surface.

 Editor in Word 2016 is your new writing assistant that helps you write better documents by providing enhanced proofing and editing services.
 Leveraging machine learning and natural language processing, editor makes suggestions to help you improve your writing style.
 It provides context on why certain words or phrases in your document may be incorrect, in turn educating you and making you write better.

 Editor uses visual cues to distinguish between edits for spelling (red squiggle), grammar (blue double underline) or writing style (gold dotted line).
 Right-click on the flagged word to see suggestions.
 Choose the relevant suggestion to fix the error.
 You can select Read Aloud from the context menu to hear the suggestions aloud.
-For more information, see Select grammar and writing style options in Office 2016.

 Convert ink drawings to shape